Helene Marsh

 In addition, there are more than 150 species – only some of which are listed as threatened – that are listed as migratory under the EPBC Act in response to Australia’s responsibilities under the global Convention on the Conservation of Migratory Species of Wild Animals (Bonn Convention) and several bilateral agreements.
 All these listed entities are deemed by the Australian Government to be matters of national environmental significance.

-The Resilient Landscapes Hub has been charged with leading the cross-cutting ‘Threatened and migratory species and threatened ecological communities’ initiative to support policy development, program management and regulatory processes to protect Australia’s environmental assets in terrestrial, Ramsar and marine environments.
-This project will provide the research foundation for this initiative and will also identify projects that will be undertaken by the hub to address the cross-cutting initiatives coordinated by the other 3 NESP hubs.
+The Resilient Landscapes Hub hosts the cross-cutting ‘Threatened and migratory species and threatened ecological communities’ initiative to support policy development, program management and regulatory processes to protect Australia’s environmental assets in terrestrial, Ramsar and marine environments.
+This project will provide the research foundation for this initiative and will also identify projects that will be undertaken by all the hubs to address this cross-cutting initiative.

-Download report: Climate and extreme weather risks to threatened species
+Download report: Commonwealth approval process and threatened species

 Report